 - Spoon some of the custard into each of your bowls or serving dishes so each has a pool of crème anglaise in it.

 - In a small saucepan, heat some sugar with a splash of water over a medium-high heat.
-Do not stir, but if crystals start to form you can brush down the sides of the pan with a wet pastry brush.
+Do not stir, but if crystals start to form, you can brush down the sides of the pan with a wet pastry brush.
+See my caramel recipe to read about preventing crystallisation.

-- Once the caramel is ready, you need to work quickly, take a spoon and dip it in the caramel, then quickly whisp the caramel on top and around the ile flottante to make thin lines of decorate caramel in a circle all round it.
-The caramel will begin to harden right away so make sure you move quickly.
+- Once the caramel is ready, you need to work quickly.
+Dip a spoon in the caramel, then quickly drizzle the caramel in circles on top and around the ile flottante to make thin lines of caramel.
+The caramel will begin to harden right away.

 Storage